Kattis/problemtools/examples/README.md

 ## oddecho

 This is an example of a *scoring* problem where submissions can get different scores depending on which test groups they solve.
 It also demonstrates how an input validator might check different constraints for different test groups.
-The swedish statement showcses how to use images in Markdown.
+The swedish statement showcases how to use images, footnotes and tables in Markdown.

 # bplusa